 THR

 The surgeon can approach the anterior side of the hip by approaching from the front side.
 Hence Hip surgery is done without even muscle separation and the surgeon can very well operate through the inter muscular plane, thereby sparing the gluteal musculature.
-Such a refined approach has evolved over many years with improvements in medical technology which has resulted in adoption of protocols for Hip replacement surgery.
-These techniques are very helpful for performing minimally invasive procedures these days.
+Such a refined approach has evolved over many years with improvements in medical technology which has resulted in adoption of protocols for THR.
+These techniques are helpful for performing the most updated minimally invasive procedures.

 Normal Hip Anatomy

-Anatomically, Hip is a ball and socket attachment kind of joint, fusing the hip bone socket and the femoral head.
+Anatomically, the hip is a ball and socket joint, fusing the hip bone socket and the femoral head.

 Fig.2: Anatomy of Hip Joint